Derek Lamely

 Derek Lamely (born July 12, 1980) is an American professional golfer who has played on the PGA Tour and the Nationwide Tour.

-Background
+Early life and amateur career

 Lamely was born in Belleville, Illinois.
 He was a member of the Texas State Championship team at Montgomery High School.
 He played college golf at McNeese State University before transferring to Florida Gulf Coast University.

-He turned professional in 2004.
+Professional career

+In 2004, Lamely turned professional.
+He won the Iowa Open that year.